top of page

 • Folate – helps regenerate healthy cells

 Result?
-Your gums are getting hit from both ends: inflamed and undernourished.
+Your gums are being affected from both ends: they are inflamed and undernourished.

 So What Can You Do?
 Start With the Mouth-Gut Connection.